 Have you ever heard the phrase “Give the gift that keeps on giving”?
 Well, if you decide to breastfeed your baby, breastfeeding will not only benefits him/her now but will make a profound difference emotionally and physically for the rest of your child’s life.

 Formula does not come close to the amazing liquid gold that your body produces.
 Human breast milk contains all the vitamins, mineral and living material that your baby needs.
-Yes, breast milk is alive, and formula is dead.
+Yes, breast milk is alive, and formula is a non-living substance.
 Your breast milk changes from meal to meal, day to day and year to year as your little one’s requirements change.
 Formula just stays the same.

 The living components of breast milk stop the growth of viruses and bacteria, not just that, but breast milk contains powerful anti-infectives.
 So, powerful in fact that breast milk has been used to heal leg ulcers and is used to help treat cancer patients.

 Without the food that your baby was intended to receive, he/she is at much higher risk of many issues such as ear infections, gut problems, breathing issues, allergic reactions and many more.

 Breast milk is digested much easier than formula and therefore a baby on formula has a higher risk of constipation, acid reflux and colic symptoms.
 The formula-fed baby has a lot of waste to process, and this can put a strain on still-maturing kidneys.

 Man-made Iron fortification is added to formula but is not easily used by a baby’s body.
 This form of Iron often causes anemia and intestinal bleeding.